RocketKitties/ChatKitty/README.md

 ## Live Demo

-You can create an account and explore the features and benefits of the platform at [www.chatkitty.org](https://www.chatkitty.org).
+You can create an account and explore the features and benefits of the platform at [chatkitty.org](https://chatkitty.org).

 ## Installation

-Please follow the instructions in [www.chatkitty.org/#installation](https://www.chatkitty.org/#installation) to install the software on your computer or web server.
+Please follow the instructions in [www.chatkitty.org/#installation](https://chatkitty.org/#installation) to install the software on your computer or web server.

 ## Instructions

-See the [Sharedigm User Guide](https://www.sharedigm.com/#help) for instructions on how to use the platform.
+See the [Sharedigm User Guide](https://sharedigm.com/#help) for instructions on how to use the platform.

 ## License

-Distributed under the IndieSource License which allows unrestricted use of the software except by very large corporations.
+Distributed under the <a href="https://indiesource.org/">IndieSource License</a> which allows unrestricted use of the software except by very large corporations.
 See [LICENSE.md](LICENSE.md) for more information.

 ## Contact